Algeria closes private TV channel over Islamist's comments

-ALGIERS (Reuters) - Algerian authorities closed the offices of a private TV channel on Monday, the Communication Ministry said, days after it broadcast an interview with a former Islamist fighter who criticized President Abdelaziz Bouteflika.
+ALGIERS, Oct 12 (Reuters) - Algerian authorities closed the offices of a private TV channel on Monday, the Communication Ministry said, days after it broadcast an interview with a former Islamist fighter who criticised President Abdelaziz Bouteflika.

 The ministry had lodged a complaint against the El Watan TV station following the broadcast of comments from Madani Mezrag this month, in which he attacked Bouteflika for barring him from creating a political party.